Lake Eyre

 The lake was named in honour of Edward John Eyre, the first European to see it in 1840.
-The lake's official name was changed in December 2012 to combine the name "Lake Eyre" with the Aboriginal name, Kati Thanda.
-The native title over the lake and surrounding region is held by the Arabana people.
+It was officially renamed in December 2012 to include its Aboriginal Arabana name, Kati Thanda, in accordance with a policy of dual naming.
+The native title over most of the lake and surrounding region is held by the Arabana people, with the eastern portion allocated to the Dieri people.

+The lake is one of the most important sites for waterbirds in Australia, and was the location of several attempts at creating a land speed record in the 1960s.